 Your body clock

 Also known as circadian rhythm, your body clock determines how you feel at different times of the day.
 Everybody’s circadian rhythm is different, which is why you might prefer hitting the gym at night, while your partner might find morning exercise more appealing.

 Our busy lives make it hard to listen to our body clocks all the time.
-Let your circadian rhythm guide you as much as possible, but don’t worry if you have to go against it to lead a normal life.
+Let your circadian rhythm guide you as much as possible, but don’t worry if you have to go against it to fit some movement into your busy day.